 Cannabis related offenses

 If you have come into contact with the law because of a cannabis related offense, police or the courts could refer you to the Youth Cannabis Diversion Program instead of charging you, going ahead with a prosecution or imposing a fine.
-It’s an online program that will teach you about:
+This is an online program designed to help you make positive choices by teaching you about:

 - the risks associated with cannabis use